- Home

 The Langley Community Treasure Trail

-In June 2024, we launched our first Teddy Trail—a fun way to bring the Langley community together.
-It was great to see our community exploring Langley High Street.
-It was such a success; we plan to make it an annual event!
+In June 2024, we launched our first Teddy Trail.
+A fun way to bring the Langley community together.
+We encouraged families to explore Langley High Street and support our local businesses.
+It was such a success that we plan to make it a bi-annual event!

 Here’s how it works:

-The quest: find teddy bears hidden in shop windows along Langley High Street.
-Each teddy holds a secret word.
-The first letter of each word, when combined, forms a message.
-The challenge is to uncover the code.
-Collect them all to reveal the special message!
+The challenge is to find teddy bears hidden in shop windows along Langley High Street.
+Each teddy holds a secret word, and the first letter of each word when combined reveals a special message.

 Intergenerational Project: Play Together